 - A. Assess airway for patency and protective reflexes. - B. Determine adequacy of breathing by assessing the rate, depth, effort, and adequacy of ventilation by inspection and auscultation. - C. If airway is patent and spontaneous breathing is adequate, and: - 1.
 No or mild to moderate distress: administer oxygen at 2 6 LPM nasal cannula to maintain SpO2 at 94 99%. - 2.
 Severe distress: administer oxygen at 15 LPM non-rebreather mask to maintain SpO2 at 94 99%. - D. If airway is not patent, then: - 1.
 Attempt to open airway by using head tilt/chin lift if no spinal trauma is suspected, or modified jaw thrust if spinal trauma is suspected. - 2.
 If foreign body obstruction of airway is suspected, then refer to Airway Obstruction Protocol 5305. - 3.
-If anatomical obstruction is occurring and airway cannot be maintained with positioning and the patient is unconscious, consider placing an oropharyngeal or nasopharyngeal airway adjunct. - E. If breathing is inadequate, ventilate with 100% oxygen. - F. If airway cannot be maintained by the above means, including attempts at assisted ventilations, prolonged assisted ventilation is anticipated: - 1.
-Insert a supra-glottic airway. - 2.
-Confirm placement using clinical assessment and end-tidal CO2 monitoring. - G. Continue ventilation with 100% oxygen.
+If anatomical obstruction is occurring and airway cannot be maintained with positioning and the patient is unconscious, consider placing an oropharyngeal or nasopharyngeal airway adjunct. - E. If breathing is inadequate, ventilate with 100% oxygen. - F. If airway cannot be maintained by the above means, including attempts at assisted ventilations, prolonged assisted ventilation is anticipated, or protective mechanisms are absent: - 1.
+Insert size appropriate (weight based) supraglottic airway (SGA) (iGel®) per manufacturer's recommendations after completing the following steps: - a.
+Adult sizes 3, 4, and 5 should be purchased as iGel® O2 Resus Packs which contain a strap and have a port to allow for the attachment of passive oxygenation via supply tubing.
+(The Resus Pack only comes in adult sizes).